photoprism/photoprism-docs/docs/user-guide/share/services-share.md

-# Share with other Apps #
+# Uploading Files to Other Apps & Services

-In [settings](../settings/sync.md) you can connect your PhotoPrism instance to other services with WebDAV support, such as other PhotoPrism instances, Nextcloud or ownCloud.
+In [Settings > Services](../settings/sync.md), you can connect PhotoPrism to WebDAV-compatible services, such as other PhotoPrism instances or Nextcloud.

 ## Share Files with other Apps ##